 Multi-site Java Session Support

 To solve these problems, NCache presents the concept of multi-site sessions.
-Caching the sessions in a geographically separated web farms application requires configuring separate caches in each region.
+Caching the sessions in a geographically separated web farm applications requires configuring separate caches in each region.
 Let's suppose you have four regions, each configured with separate caches as CR-1, CR-2, CR-3, and CR-4.
-Each clustered cache has its own set of clients (Java servlet) as a web farm.
-Each client will configure the NCache session servlet filter.
+Each clustered cache has its own set of clients (Java servlets) as a web farm, with each client configuring the NCache session servlet filter.
 You need to specify the primary cache (current region cache) and a set of secondary caches (list of other region caches) along with the user-defined prefixes against each cache name.

-This configuration loads upon initialization of the NCache session provider filter.
-In this way, each client will be aware of caches in other regions.
-The session ID created by the NCache session provider is as per each region's primary cache prefix, i.e., the prefix of the primary cache appends in session IDs of that region.
+This configuration is loaded when the NCache session provider filter is initialized, allowing each client to recognize caches in different regions.
+The session id generated by the NCache session provider includes a prefix that corresponds to the primary cache of each region, making it easy to identify the session associated with that specific region.
 These clients will add, update, and get sessions mostly from their own clustered cache, i.e., the primary cache.
-However, at times a client request might be sent to the web farm of another geographical location for load balancing.
-Now, NCache will identify the request from its primary cache prefix and allow the user requests to access the same session from the previous cache.
+However, there are times when a client request may be routed to a web farm in a different geographical location for load balancing.
+In such cases, NCache can identify the request using its primary cache prefix, enabling users to access the same session from the previous cache.

-NCache provides a no-code change option for Java-based web applications to store sessions in NCache by implementing the session module nc-sessionprovider.jar as a JSP Servlet Filter.
-To use the NCache Java session module, you must be running a Servlet 2.3+ compatible container (webserver).
-The user only needs to reference a few libraries and add a filter in the web.xml of the application so that all the requests will come to the application through NCache.
+NCache provides a no-code change option for Java-based web applications to store sessions by implementing the session module nc-sessionprovider.jar as a JSP Servlet Filter.
+To use this module, your webserver must be running a Servlet 2.3+ compatible container.
+The user only needs to reference a few libraries and add a filter in the web.xml of the application, ensuring that all requests pass through NCache.
 The following J2EE/Jakarta platforms are supported:

 - Tomcat